MareStare/twai/src/prerequisites/software.md

 ![](/prerequisites/software/ai-models-composition.png){.figure}

 The process of training a custom model on top of a base model is called _fine-tuning_.
-You can think of it like taking an experienced artist (Stable Diffusion) who knows how to draw humans, cars, buildings and teaching him how to draw ponies.
+You can think of it like taking an experienced artist (Stable Diffusion) who knows how to draw humans, cars, buildings and teaching them how to draw ponies.
 It is much easier for that artist to learn than for a person who knows nothing about drawing.

 There are a bunch of versions of Stable Diffusion: `1.4`, `1.5`, `2.0`, `2.1`, `XL`, `3.0`, `3.5`, etc. We'll focus on fine-tunes of `XL` version (SDXL) in this guide.